 - The 160-page Jobenomics Energy Technology Revolution report addresses emerging energy technologies, processes and systems that will transform the global energy mix and create tens of millions of net new U.S. jobs.
 Communities that have an ETR strategy will claim the bulk of these jobs and to make their communities to be much more energy efficient and affordable.

 - The 200-page Network Technology Revolution report addresses next generation network and digital technologies that will transform economies and the way we live, work and play.
 The NTR could produce tens of millions of net new U.S. jobs and millions of small businesses.
 On the other hand, via automation, the NTR has the potential to obsolete tens of millions of existing U.S. jobs.

-- Jobenomics is partnered with ACTS Freedom Farms (www.actsffa.com) produce 25,000 highly-scalable U.S. micro-farms, employing over 100,000 new U.S. jobs in the next five years.
-These micro-farms feature state-of-the-art hydroponic and vertical agricultural technology in a controlled environment to grow high-quality organic agricultural products.
-Comprehensive plans are available.
+- Jobenomics is partnered with ACTS Freedom Farms produce 25,000 highly-scalable U.S. micro-farms, employing over 100,000 new U.S. jobs in the next five years.
+These micro-farms feature state-of-the-art hydroponic and vertical agricultural technology in a controlled environment to grow high-quality organic agricultural products in both urban and rural areas.

 Contact Information: Charles D. (Chuck) Vollmer, Founder, Email: cvollmer@Jobenomics.com, Telephone: 703-319-2090, Office, P.O.
 Box 2182, Vienna, Virginia USA 22183.